 What would you wish for the post pandemic art world?

 The inhaled virus seems to have given us an even deeper impetus for solidarity and cooperation and for a reassessment of our relationships and our existence in society.
-But can I wish for real solidarity, in which good living conditions belong to everyone, not just a tenth of humanity?
+But can I wish for real solidarity, in which deadly living conditions belong to everyone, not just a tenth of humanity?
 And a real landscape, where the felled forest covers not only the equatorial lands but also the rich ones, where, on the contrary, the forest area grows, where the bodies of the last animals with cut limbs would be spread by souvenir hunters?
 A real fair trade, in which the factory producing what we need is around the corner of my house and not on the other side of the globe where I go on 18-hour shifts and earn a few euros, and where I beg my colleagues not to jump off its roof?
 Should we live with real debt instead of unconditional income?
 Should new website-specific art projects, a phenomenon or rather a hallucination of this time, arise on machines at a real price and not a fraction of the price of limited precious metals that are drawn by bare hands of children who are barely paid for their work?
 Should online teaching take into account this real cost of machinery but also the carbon footprint produced, which is currently around 3.7% (aviation industry equivalent) of total emissions and which will double by 2025?
-Should we all pay for water like the Lakota Indians to flood land from the melting glacier and for rents to grow even faster?
-Should I want a real smart house, where the living space corresponds to the living space equivalent of a slum in which 1 billion people on the planet live , and in 2050 it will be three billion, and where the rest of the space is set aside for the waste produced?
+Shouldn't we all pay for water like the Lakota people?
+Shouldn't our houses be flooded by melting glaciers and shouldn't our rents grow even faster?
+Should I want a real smart house, where the living space corresponds to the living space equivalent of a slum in which 1 billion people on the planet live, and in 2050 it will be three billion, and where the rest of the space is set aside for the waste produced?

 Company's surgical incision revealed different ways of experiencing this reality in a divided global community.
 While some boarded their private jet, the others, if they survived the decisions of psychopathic leaders, paid dearly for the effects of the closure of economies as they lived hand-to-mouth.
 The art world is similarly diverse.
 On the one hand, the sale of art has grown as the riche renovate and redecorate their palaces and save money before the expected market collapse.
-On the other hand, jobs are being massively closed and artistic programs are canceled because the arts sector as well as the entertainment sector is not a relevant system and to be precise, many artists haven't even started to work before the pandemic.
+On the other hand, jobs are being massively closed and artistic programs are canceled because the arts sector as well as the entertainment sector is not a "Systemrelevant".

 I want us to open our eyes wide and fill every chamber of the lungs with a healing, albeit infectious, aerosol, which could finally lead to a real healing process called for by those who cannot be heard or seen, but who are everywhere in our belongings, food, houses, cars, galleries and art themes.
 After all, this is neither the first nor the last encounter with the virus; on the contrary, by reducing the equatorial forest, i.e. where diversity was richest, we will witness an increasingly frequent and necessary interspecies rendezvous ending in a global sensation and understanding.
 Instead of counting losses, we transform and find new hosts, new friendships, new places, new forms of expression.
 We mutate quickly and we become dangerous in creating a safe living.
 Next, let us create communities, pacts, associations and unions across different institutions.
 We connect like cells.
 We know what needs to be done.